shajra/nix-example/tutorials/0-nix-intro/README.md

 nix-shell --expr 'import <nixpkgs> {}' --attr hello
 ```

 This drops us into a bash shell we can use interactively.
-We can also use nix-shell with a `--run` switch to run a single command non-interactively Additionally, we can use the `--pure` switch to throw away the previous environment variables rather than overlay changes on top of them
+We can also use nix-shell with a `--run` switch to run a single command non-interactively Additionally, we can use the `--pure` switch to throw away the previous environment variables rather than overlay changes on top of them.

 Here's a small example: